 The entire process can take days or weeks, depending on if you have submitted a complete application, how long it takes to receive your lab results, if the company requests information from your physician, and so on.

-Is There Any Type of Life Insurance That Does Not Require a Physical?
+Types of Life Insurance That Does Not Require a Physical

 How Much Life Insurance Can I Get without a Medical Exam?